Infoblox-PS/ibx-sdk/src_docs/user_guide/index.md

     **What is `Gift`??**

-    `Gift` is an object-oriented Python class which is a wrapper to the Python `requests` package.
+    `Gift` is an object-oriented Python class which is a wrapper to the Python `httpx` package.
-    It specifically builds and extends the `requests.session` module.
+    It specifically builds and extends the `httpx.client` module.
 Why the name "Gift"?
 We named it `Gift` because of the fact it's a wrapper.
 Get it??
 We'd like to think it will be the "Gift" that keeps on giving...
 Other names considered were: